 There are days when the mind is unusually noisy.
-It’s a day like today.
-I’ve been drowning in a sea of work, waiting for something to happen, and then I look at the clock and realize it’s midnight.
-I turn off the lights in my deserted office and stumble out.
-Unfinished tasks buzz in my head like the sound of mosquitoes.
+Today is one of those days.
+I’ve been floundering under an unbearable load of work for what feels like forever, and when I finally glance at the clock, it’s already midnight.
+I turn off the lights in my deserted office and stumble outside.
+Unfinished work buzzes in my head like mosquitoes.
 I rub my temples, but it doesn’t help.
-At the intersection of Seolleung Station, I am lucky to find an empty taxi.
-Perhaps it’s the fatigue in my voice as I tell him where I’m going, but the taxi driver steps on the gas without another word.
-I sink into the backseat, looking like a skinny, twisted radish, and my gaze drifts from the window to my smartphone.
-I scroll through the news, but nothing catches my eye, so I turn on KakaoTalk.
-I see your name, and for some reason, a birthday emoji is glowing next to your name at the top.
-Oh, your birthday is today.
+At the intersection by Seolleung Station, I’m lucky enough to catch an empty taxi.
+Maybe he hears the fatigue in my voice when I give him the destination, because the driver steps on the gas without a word.
+I sink into the back seat like a shriveled twist of dried radish, pull my eyes away from the window, and look down at my phone.
+I scroll through the news, but nothing really registers, so I open KakaoTalk.
+I see your name, and for some reason there’s a glowing birthday emoji next to it.
+Oh, so today is your birthday.

-There was a time when all of my relationships fit neatly into my life sphere.
-It was like in high school.
+There was a time when all of my relationships fit neatly inside my daily life.
+That was high school.
 When I went to school, my friends were there, and when I came home, I had dinner with my family.
-Even if I didn’t try to keep in touch and meet up with them, I saw them every day, and it was natural to share those routines.
-I studied, played a little soccer on my lunch break, sometimes went to karaoke, and all my life shares with you all.
+Even if I didn’t make any special effort to stay in touch or set up plans, I saw them every day, and it was natural for us to share those routines.
+I studied, played a little soccer during lunch, sometimes ditched evening study hall and went to karaoke, and I lived all of that alongside you.

 The first time that pattern broke down was when I went to college.
 My high school friends, with whom I shared my daily routine, scattered to the eight corners of the country with their university acceptance letters in hand, and we no longer shared our daily routines spontaneously.
 I could only see your faces when I found a reason to meet and made an appointment.
 Out of habit, I hesitate to share my daily life with you.
 I realize that I don’t share my daily life with you as spontaneously as I used to, and that I only have the opportunity to do so a few times a year.
 Each of us has other friends with whom we naturally share our daily routines, and our routines have become distant.